ILoveStudy/richardresume.io/english.resume.md

 ## SQL knowledge

-- Familiar with MYSQL, ORACLE database products
+- Familiar with the use of MYSQL, ORACLE database products
-- Proficiency in SQL business table design
+- Proficient in SQL business table design
 - Familiar with the application of SQL addition, deletion and modification
-- Have some experience in MySQL performance tuning
+- Have some experience in Mysql performance tuning
 - Have a certain understanding of database high concurrency architecture design.

-## Internet tools knowledge
+## Internet tool knowledge

 ### Git

-- Familiar with Gitlab / gitolite server build quickly
+- Familiar with Gitlab/gitolite server to quickly build
-- Familiar with Git's core commands
+- Familiar with the core commands of Git
-- Git enterprise application practice for many years
+- Many years of Git enterprise application practice
 - Familiar with git workflow

 ### Maven

-- Understand the Maven life cycle
+- Understanding the Maven life cycle
 - Understand the Maven plugin system
 - Familiar with Maven core commands
 - Familiar with Maven's pom configuration system